Title image closeup of a white Roman Shade in a double window with white linen drapery panels hanging on each side

 There will be four columns of rings, One column on each outer edge pleat fold and a row on each fold of the center pleat.

-Figure the distance between your rings.
+Figure and mark the distance between your rings.
 Divide the length of the shade to determine an even spacing between the rings.

 The larger the distance between rings, the deeper the horizontal pleats will be and the fewer the number of pleats which means less stack back when the shade is fully raised.